 - a.
 Deschutes County recognizes that people experiencing homelessness need a place to sleep, shelter themselves, and store belongings.
-The County is committed to the safety and security of all people in the County that access County-owned property including people experiencing homelessness, adjacent property owners, and the general public, while protecting County-owned property from environmental threats, destruction, and unsafe and dangerous conditions. - b.
-This policy outlines the process to remove an encampment located on County-owned property when an imminent or immediate threat to public health and/or safety has been identified.
-This may include but is not limited to Personal Property that poses a threat, fire, increased public health vectors, and/or illegal activities such as known illicit drug use, stolen property or violence.
+The County is committed to the safety and security of all people in the County that access County-owned property that is open to the public including people experiencing homelessness, adjacent property owners, and the general public, while protecting vacant County-owned property from environmental threats, destruction, and unsafe and dangerous conditions and compliance with State land use laws. - b.
+This policy outlines the process to remove an encampment located on vacant County-owned property that is not open to the public.